AnyaMit/HolographicAssistantServer/Exercise2/README.md

 7. Tell it the name of that family member.
 I said "My daughters name is Alexandria."
 8. Now ask GPT for the name again.
 I asked "What is my daughters name?"
 9. Success!
 Take a close look at the debug window and see how GPT used the memory to answer the question.

+# EXTRA TIME
+1. Take a look at some of the other tools https://python.langchain.com/docs/integrations/tools.
+Integrate another tool you find interesting and experiment with it.